 Grow blue butterfly vine from seed, for it is not available in nurseries.
 Start them in late fall or early winter.
 It takes a few weeks for the seeds to germinate.
 Plant them outside as the weather warms up in a full sun location, ensuring some support.
 Harvest the flowers regularly to promote blooming.

 How to make blue butterfly tea?

 To make a cup of blue butterfly tea, pour hot water over five to seven flowers.
 Cover and allow to steep for ten to fifteen minutes.
 The flavor of this tea is very earthy and might be bland for some people.
-You can enhance its flavor by adding lemongrass or lemon juice to the tea.
+You can enhance its taste by adding lemongrass or lemon juice to the tea.

 Calendula flower is well-known among gardeners as a companion plant.
 Sadly, it does not get the credit it deserves for all the health benefits it offers.
 It is rich in antioxidants, anti-inflammatory, and anti-bacterial properties.
-It is mostly made into creams and balms to heal skin irritations.
+It is mainly made into creams and balms to heal skin irritations.

 How to grow calendula?

 Calendula is a hardy annual that grows easily from seed.
 Start it in late summer and plant it when the temperatures cool.
 Harvest the bloom after the morning dew has dried, and there is no need to remove the petals from the base for drying.